Garage in Kyiv turns into unlikely source of battle resources for Ukrainian army

 The vehicles being used by the garage are mainly donated or fundraised by the Ukrainian volunteers involved in the initiative.
 According to AFP, there were also a number of cars and other vehicles which were imported from other countries including Estonia, Poland and Latvia.

-"We are not a wealthy country, and the state cannot provide all our soldiers with armoured four-wheel-drive vehicles, so pickups are a compromise," an Ukrainian volunteer called Anton Senenko told AFP.
+"We are not a wealthy country, and the state cannot provide all our soldiers with armoured four-wheel vehicles, so pickups are a compromise," an Ukrainian volunteer called Anton Senenko told AFP.

 "Very often, there are breakdowns with cars in peacetime.
 But in wartime, such a breakdown can lead to a tragedy," he said when asked about the reason behind his initiative.